 Stephanie Beatriz, actress and mentor of a new generation of film directors

-Miami, Aug 18 Actress Stephanie Beatriz returns to comedy on television, a genre that made her famous as detective Rosa Díaz in “Brooklyn Nine-Nine” and that allows her to mentor a new generation of young film directors looking to make a career in Hollywood .
+Miami, Aug 18 (EFE).- Actress Stephanie Beatriz returns to comedy on television, a genre that made her famous as detective Rosa Díaz in “Brooklyn Nine-Nine” and that allows her to be a mentor to a new generation of young people. film directors looking to make a career in Hollywood.

 Although she told Efe that she is very proud of what she has achieved in the film industry, largely through her own efforts, she recognizes the importance of the support of mentors and friends to get ahead.